erictoner/tornado-web-app/README.md

 ###
-Simple Tornado Web App that responds to a few basic requests
+Simple Tornado Web App that responds to some basic HTTP requests

 ###
 Setup